onedigitas/kit-code/README.md

 5. Codex and Claude integrations gently remind the developer when a break milestone is ready.
 6. The developer can redeem an unlocked reward tier with `kitcode redeem`.

+The CLI/package is the source of truth for tracking, reward eligibility, redeem state, and hook output.
+Codex and Claude skills should use CLI or hook context as authority; they should not reimplement reward calculations, mutate the ledger, or decide voucher eligibility in chat.

 ## Dashboard Feel

 The current UI direction is terminal-inspired: dark panels, matcha green highlights, compact status bars, and developer-native language.